Welcome on a student tour to Portsmouth & Salisbury

-The City of Salisbury is dominated by its 800-year-old cathedral; its tall spire can be seen for many miles and is the tallest in England.
+The City of Salisbury is dominated by its 800-year-old cathedral; its tall spire can be seen for many miles and is the tallest in the UK.
 The cathedral is also home to one of the original copies of the ‘Magna Carta’ and to the oldest working clock in the world.
 There is no charge for entering the cathedral as individuals.

 The cathedral precinct contains many historic buildings including the house used as a royal court by King Charles II when the plague ravished London, you will also see the building where the composer Handel composed many of his works.
 Near the cathedral you will find the Salisbury Museum, the museum’s collections span the history and archaeology of Salisbury and south Wiltshire, from prehistoric times to the present day.
 The Museum is designated by the Arts Council as having archaeology collections of outstanding national importance.
-Entrance is about £5.

-Optionals extras are also available, but they are not included in the tour price.
+Optional extras are also available, but they are not included in the tour price.